end-of-game/cloudunit/cu-compose/cu-datamgmt/README.md

-# A automated logging manager for docker environment
+# A automated logging manager for Cloudunit

 datamgmt will manage file logging for docker container and send it all to a logstash grocker/parser.